Darla's Storyline On ‘Queen Sugar’ Season 2 Is A Realistic Look At The Long Road To Recovery That Addicts Face

 Later in one of the most infuriating moments of the premiere, Darla walks out of a gas station store, while a man leaning against a car in the parking lot refers to her as “Star.”
 She quickly picks up the pace and attempts to rebuff him but the man won't give up.
 “Nah, I’d recognize that ass anywhere,” he shouts behind her.
 Pumping gas, Ralph Angel watches nearby as Darla jumps into the truck.
 When asked if she knows him, Darla says no, but her tears make it clear that she does.

 At home Ralph Angel barely looks at her clearly upset over the whole debacle.
-“This is the first night living in this house and you’re acting like you don’t want to be anywhere near me,” Darla says when she can no longer ignore Ralph Angel pretending to sleep at the far edge of their bed.
-Ralph Angel doesn't mince words and quickly throws it in Darla’s face that she obviously knew that man from the gas station.
-He recalls that "Star" was the name she went by when she would have sex to get drugs.
+“This is the first night living in this house and you’re acting like you don’t want to be anywhere near me,” Darla says.
+Ralph Angel responds by saying he knows she knew the man from the gas station.

 Since they got back together Ralph Angel has struggled to understand why Darla's recovery.
 He scoffed at her want to still attend NA meetings after being sober for two years.
 He guilted her into leaving a job that was crucial to her recovery early one day — thus getting her fired — just so that she could be there for him when he was having a tiff with his sisters.
 He even bristled at her suggestion that they attend pre-marital counseling, convinced that some "preacher that ain't never been married" couldn't teach him how to be a husband.
 Ralph's faulty moral compass, need to constantly be in control and commitment to ragging on Darla at every turn, perfectly illustrates what some addicts deal with from loved ones daily.